 Te Whānau ā Apanui

 Mr Rauru Kirikiri has a notable background serving iwi, Māori, and New Zealand through his many roles in academia, consultancy, and the Public Service.
-As a consultant, Rauru specialises in a range of Māori related issues including environmental management, strategic planning, Treaty of Waitangi claims negotiations, policy development, and tertiary education.
+Rauru specialises in a range of Māori related issues including environmental management, strategic planning, Treaty of Waitangi claims negotiations, policy development, and tertiary education.
 Rauru is also an experienced resource consent commissioner, has had various academic activities at universities in both New Zealand and Australia, and continues to serve on several committees including acting as Deputy Chairperson of Te Mana Whakahaere o Awanuiārangi.
-His Public Service career began at the Ministry of Foreign Affairs (with postings to Washington DC, Suva, and London); the State Services Commission; and the Department of Māori Affairs (now Te Puni Kōkiri).
-He has recently returned to Te Kawa Mataaho Public Service Commission as Kaihautū to the Public Service Commissioner.
+His Public Service career began at the: Ministry of Foreign Affairs (with postings to Washington DC, Suva, and London); State Services Commission (now Te Kawa Mataaho Public Service Commission); and Department of Māori Affairs (now Te Puni Kōkiri).
+He has recently returned to Te Kawa Mataaho as Kaihautū to the Public Service Commissioner.